westpole/react-env-setup/README.md

 You could check current [TODO list status](TODO.md)

-## How to commit any changes to GIT repository?
+## How to commit any changes to GIT repository

 This project uses `conventional-changelog` module to generate a changelog from git metadata.